wamp-proto/wamp-proto/spec/README.md

  1. What if we have multiple *Brokers* (a cluster)?
 The call would need to be forwarded.
  2. Should we allow "paging" (`offset|integer` and `limit|integer` arguments)?
  3. Should we allow *Subscribers* to list subscribers for subscription it is not itself subscribed to?
 How would the *Callee* know the subscription ID it wants to look up without subscribing?
+ 4. Why retrieve the list for a subscription ID, when the interest may lie in how many subscribers there are to a topic, e.g. if a publisher wants to judge its current reach?
+ 5. The *Router* needs to implement a *Dealer* role as well in order to be able to route the RPC, since calls can only be addressed to *Dealers*.
+ 6. We should probably then also have a *Callee* as a separate peer.
+Otherwise we break the rule that peers can implement Broker/Dealer OR Caller/Callee/Subscriber/Publisher roles.
+ 7. If we have the separate *Callee*, then how does this get the list?
+One way would be using subscription meta-events.

 ### Event History